inverno-io/inverno-io.github.io/docs/redis-vue3-fullstack/markdown/index.md

 The complete application is composed of the ticket application service and the Redis data store service, `logs` and `data` volumes are defined and bound to ticket application `/opt/ticket/logs` folder and Redis `/data` folder respectively.

-You can now deploy the complete application using `docker-compose` command in the folder containing the `docker-compose.yml` file:
+You can now deploy the complete application using `docker-compose` command from the folder containing the `docker-compose.yml` file:

 > Use `--file` and `--project-name` options if you want to run `docker-compose` from another location.
 By default, the project name is the name of the parent folder.